pgRouting/pgrouting/src/withPoints/doc/withPoints.rst

 - Some points are:

-  - permanent, for example the set of pints of clients
+  - permanent, for example the set of points of clients
   - temporal, for example points given thru a web application

 Graph & edges